 The Motability Scheme, which supplies cars to people with disabilities to enable mobility, has announced that it won’t be supplying cars from premium carmakers with immediate effect.

-This means that it has removed Alfa Romeo, Audi, BMW, Lexus and Mercedes-Benz models from its lists, as well as taking away any convertible or coupe models supplied by other manufacturers, saying that it was removing “higher-cost vehicles that sit outside the Scheme’s focus on essential, practical mobility”.
+This means that it has removed Alfa Romeo, Audi, BMW, Lexus and Mercedes-Benz from its lists, as well as taking away any convertible or coupe models supplied by other manufacturers, saying that it was removing “higher-cost vehicles that sit outside the Scheme’s focus on essential, practical mobility”.

 Motability also took the opportunity to announce that it is introducing targets to lease 50% British built cars by 2035, a massive increase on the numbers of UK vehicles currently bought by the outfit.